For Piano, Solo Cello, Strings, and Woodwind.

 He leaves no sign of who could be told of his release.
 No letter, sent or received.
 No photo on the wall.
 Not of someone loved, someone lost, or someone hoped for years ago.
 No poem in a dusty draw.
 A man without close friend, who sought and found, anonymity.

-His life was more than anyone but he once knew, and now he is no more.
+His life was more than anyone knew, and now he is no more.

 What sound remains of he and those alike?
 What memory persists?